-Hope House provides crisis stabilization through a 24-hour monitoring for persons 18 years and older suffering from a mental health crisis, offering a safe environment in a therapeutic setting.
-Individuals receive medication management through an on-site psychiatric nurse practitioner.
-In addition, individuals can receive individual, group, and family therapies, peer support, nursing, and case management.
-Hope House has eight voluntary crisis stabilization beds and two emergency detention beds.
-Entry into the facility is decided by the Crisis Response Therapists in conjunction with an individual’s treatment team.
-The emergency detention occupants are ordered to the facility by the Gallatin County Attorney’s Office in conjunction with the Crisis Response Therapist.
-Hope House works with the Help Center to triage admissions into the facility.
-Please call the Help Center at 586-3333 to discuss admission.
+Hope House ensures stabilization of crisis health condition.
+It is achieved due to round-the-clock monitoring for people over 18 years with the diagnosis relating to a mental health crisis.
+They are also offered a secure surrounding in a therapeutic setting.
+They get medication therapy management with the help of an on-site psychiatric nurse practitioner.
+Additionally, patients can get individual, group, and family practices, peer support, nursing, and case management.
+Hope House has 8 voluntary crisis stabilization rooms and 2 emergency detention rooms.
+A patient is placed into this medical center under the prescription of the Crisis Response Therapists in connection with an individual’s treatment customer support group.
+The emergency detention patients are directed to the health center by the Gallatin County Attorney’s Office in connection with the Crisis Response Therapist.
+Hope House performs with the Help Center to admitting offices into the facility.